Is DCC-EX Suitable for Beginners? A Practical Guide

 Beginner checklist: the simple way to start with DCC-EX

-• Choose your command station – A ready-to-run unit is the easiest starting point.
+• Choose your command station – a ready-to-run unit is recommended

 Who DCC-EX is a good fit for (as a beginner)